 Madame Xie, vice-president of CAZG was excited by the project, saying: “This is the first workshop about animal welfare assessment and its tools.
 It will help improve animal welfare and is of great significance in promoting the wildlife protection in Chinese zoos.”

 The workshops delved into the topics of ethics and the development of ethical frameworks which in itself could have taken up an entire conference.
 Behavioural modification in animals and the concept of animal welfare as a whole was also discussed.

 Wild Welfare conducts welfare audits in zoos across the globe but what we wanted to encourage during the conference was for the delegates to understand the principles behind welfare auditing.
 After delivering presentations on the theoretical side, the team took the delegates out into Ji’nan Zoo and encouraged them to conduct their own welfare audits based on what they had just learned.

-The 41 participants applied themselves keenly and thoroughly as we challenged their thinking about what constitutes good animal welfare over the course of the week.
+The more than 40 participants applied themselves keenly and thoroughly as we challenged their thinking about what constitutes good animal welfare over the course of the week.

 Our team were delighted to be asked to return next year, alongside Animals Asia Foundation.
 The return invitation suggests that our approach was deemed useful by CAZG and we hope that this can be the start of a partnership that will go a long way to benefit animals within Chinese zoos.

-Of course, this was a collaborative effort.
-Without our partnerships between other animal welfare charities and zoological facilities, we wouldn’t be able to make the changes that we do.
+Without our partnerships between other animal welfare charities and zoological facilities, we would not be able to make the changes that we do.
 Figuring out the logistics and translations for workshops such as this is always a difficult task and something that we cannot always achieve on our own.
-Wild Welfare is always grateful for the help that we receive from our supporters and partners along the way.
+We are very grateful for the help we receive from all our supporters and partners along the way.